 (funded by the Federal Ministry of Economics and Energy (BMWi))

 - eRep (2006-2009):

-The aim of this project is first to find out what can be counted as relevant information about reputation.
+The first aim of this project was to find out what can be considered as relevant information regarding reputation.
 How can this information be represented, generated and distributed?
 And how do agents deal with this information?
-In addition, the requirements for a supporting reputation system will be analyzed from a technical point of view and the question will be investigated to what extent existing systems fulfill these requirements.
-An assessment of the achievable degree of automation and the implementation and simulation in a distributed system round off this interdisciplinary project.
+In addition, the requirements for an auxiliary reputation system were analyzed from a technical point of view and it was investigated to what extent existing systems fulfill these requirements.
+An assessment of the achievable degree of automation and the implementation and simulation in a distributed system rounded off this interdisciplinary project.

 (funded by the European Commission)

-- Prof. Dr. Torsten Eymann, Chair of Information Systems Management, University Bayreuth
+- Dr. Torsten Eymann, Chair of Information Systems Management, Bayreuth University

-- Prof. Dr. Björn Häckel, Professor for Digital Value Networks, University of Applied Sciences Augsburg
+- Dr. Björn Häckel, Professor for Digital Value Networks, Augsburg University of Applied Sciences

-- Prof. Dr. Henner Gimpel, Professor of Management Engineering, University Augsburg
+- Dr. Henner Gimpel, Professor of Management Engineering, Augsburg University

-- Dr. Christoph Buck, Post-doc researcher at the Chair of Information Systems Management, University of Bayreuth
+- Christoph Buck, Post-doc researcher at the Chair of Information Systems Management, Bayreuth University

-- Dr. Robert Keller, Post-doc researcher at the Chair of Information Systems and Sustainable IT Management, University of Bayreuth
+- Robert Keller, Post-doc researcher at the Chair of Information Systems and Sustainable IT Management, Bayreuth University